mgm1313/OperationAIR/content/static-pages/en/homepage/index.md

   subtitle: Our mission
   brand: OperationAIR
   mission: Assist in respiration
+  text: >-
-  text: Our student team of the TU Delft has developed an easy producible
-    emergency ventilator, the AIRone, that can be used when shortage occurs due to the coronavirus pandemic.
+    Our student team of the TU Delft has developed an easy producible emergency ventilator, the AIRone, that can be used when shortage occurs due to the coronavirus pandemic.

+    Update June 1st: The production has started and our design is open source available.
+The team of OperationAIR is currently finishing up.
   button1:
     title: Our approach
     link: /en/about